-- Markets must cancel activities that promote gatherings, such as demonstrations, live music, etc.
+- Markets must cancel any activities that promote gatherings.

-- Markets must not have any seating or play areas for children.
+- Markets must not have any play areas for children.

-- Market vendors selling ready-to-eat foods must package foods into take-away containers or brown bags and post signs advising customers to not eat foods in the markets and to comply with physical distancing requirements.
+- Market vendors selling ready-to-eat foods must package foods into take-away containers or brown bags and post signs advising customers to comply with physical distancing requirements.

 - Markets must increase the frequency of cleaning and disinfection.
-This includes increased cleaning and disinfection of washroom areas every 2 hours and high touch surfaces (e.g., door handles, faucet handles, etc.) within the market hourly.
+This includes increased cleaning and disinfection of washroom areas every 2 hours and high touch surfaces (for example, door handles and faucet handles) within the market hourly.